AnirudhFtw/Sea-level-predictor/README.md

 # Sea Level Predictor 🌊

 This project uses historical sea level data to build two lines of best fit and predict future sea level rise.
-It's one of the projects completed for the freeCodeCamp **Data Analysis with Python** certification.
+It was developed as part of the freeCodeCamp **Data Analysis with Python** certification.

 ## Files Included
+- `sea-level-predictor.py` – 🧠 The original script containing all the logic.
-- `sea_level_predictor.py` – ✅ **Main file** to run.
-Reads data, creates plot, and saves it.
+- `main.py` – ✅ **Main file to run.** This file executes the code and generates the plot.
-- `epa-sea-level.csv` – 📊 Dataset provided by freeCodeCamp.
+- `epa-sea-level.csv` – 📊 Dataset containing sea level data from 1880 onward.
-- `sea_level_plot.png` – 📈 Output plot image showing predicted sea level rise.
+- `sea_level_plot.png` – 📈 Output image showing the predicted rise in sea level.
-- `README.md` – ℹ️ This file.
+- `README.md` – ℹ️ Project description and instructions.

 ## Libraries Used
 - `pandas`